Twilight Zone (pinball): Design

+The Powerball can enter play by being served to the plunger, ejected from the Lock, or dispensed from the Gumball Machine; while it is on the field, certain scoring rules are changed.
+Different colors for the balls were considered during the design stage, but only blue and white ceramic ones were available when the decision was made to use that material.
+Tests with the blue ball in a White Water prototype machine revealed that it would be difficult to see against the playfield art, so the white one was used instead.
+With early test units, players had difficulty seeing that the shot to load the Gumball Machine was on the right side of the playfield, despite the machine itself being in the upper left corner.
+Lamps and signs were added to delineate the shot more clearly before production began.

 In addition to adapting the theme music from the original TV show, the game's main background music is an interpretation of the 1982 song "Twilight Zone", by Golden Earring.
+After release of the game, the writer of the song George Kooymans, accepted a Twilight Zone machine in exchange for the right to use this music.
 Tim Kitzrow provided the voice of Rod Serling.

-This game was originally supposed to be the first game to use Williams / Midway's DCS Sound System, but because the DCS board was still in development when the game was released, it instead used the Yamaha YM2151 / Harris CVSD soundboard.
+This game was originally supposed to mark the debut of Williams / Midway's DCS Sound System.
+However, because the DCS board was still in development when the game was released, it instead used the Yamaha YM2151 / Harris CVSD soundboard.

+Chris Granner later released some tracks composed for the DCS, but never used on the production machine.

 Gameplay

 In the center of the Twilight Zone playfield artwork is a door similar to the one shown in one of the TV show's opening sequences.
 The outside edge consists of 14 panels indicating various awards that are available for the player to collect.
 Some of the panels start timed modes that can be "stacked" (made to run concurrently), while other panels simply light shots or award points.
 The ultimate goal of the game is to light all 14 panels and start "Lost in the Zone", the game's "wizard mode", represented by the doorknob.
 The lights on the central portion of the door indicate the player's progress toward earning locks to start multi-ball play.

 The game provides several ways to light door panels: Shoot the Slot Machine when lit, shoot the Player Piano when lit, or defeat the Power in the mini-playfield.
 Shooting the Slot Machine awards a random unlit panel, while the other two methods award the panel that is currently flashing (rotated by the pop bumpers).
 The Slot Machine follows two rules in choosing the door panel to be awarded: